How to Increase Knitting with m1r and m1l

 Wrap the yarn under, then over the right needle to purl the stitch.
 This is one left-leaning purl stitch increase.
 (This looks like a M1L when viewed from the knit side)

 I hope you enjoyed learning a few different ways of How to Increase Knitting.
-Check out my other knit tutorials for even more knitting tips and methods.
+Check out my other knit tutorials, such as Knit Decreases, for even more knitting tips and methods.